jamesjjcondon/rad_pl/README.md

 A pytorch_lightning project template for radiology convolutional neural newtorks.

-The focus here is to expidite getting started on your own project.
+The focus here is to expidite you getting started on your own project.

 #ArtificialIntelligence
 #NeuralNetworks